mstoffel-sag/c8yMQTT/README.md

 python3 piAgent.py

 ### Agent Install
-Execute install.sh (You need to have write access to /opt).
+Execute sudo install.sh (You need to have write access to /opt).
 A service called c8y will be registerd with systemd